manolovni/RiftSequence/Hardcoder/HotFix.md

 (Guitar Solo) <br>

 (Outro) <br>
-Hot fix, it's a risky game, <br>
+Hotfix, it's a risky game, <br>
 Some get the glory, some get the blame. <br>
 But in the end, it’s the thrill of the race, <br>
-Hot fix fire, setting the pace. <br>
+Hotfix fire, setting the pace. <br>